-When I retire, I will say that I coached Kroos – Zidane
+When I Retire, I Will Say That I Coached Kroos – Zidane

-Zinedine Zidane has described Toni Kroos as a "spectacular" player, and one he will single out as an honour to have coached when he retires.
+Zinedine Zidane has described Toni Kroos as a "spectacular" player, and one he will single out as an honor to have coached when he retires.

 Zidane has coached Kroos since 2016 over two separate spells, and the Madrid boss has no doubt that the Germany international will go down as a midfield great.